 - Help with psychiatric symptoms, such as anxiety, insomnia, and irritability.

-- You might use these medications during acute phases of withdrawal and gradually decrease your dosage during rehab.
+- May be used during acute phases of withdrawal and gradually decreasing the dosage during rehab.

 - Methadone is a long-acting opioid that doesn’t produce the same “high” as other opioids.

-- This medication works by activating opioid receptors in your brain and blocking the effects of other opioids if you do relapse.
+- This medication works by activating opioid receptors in the brain and blocking the effects of other opioids if someone relapses.

 - This medication binds to opioid receptors to block the effects of opioids and reduce cravings.

 - Buprenorphine is often combined with other medications, like Naloxone, to reduce relapse risk and lessen the severity of withdrawal.